adamsilver/fdpb/02-Checkout.md

 }
 ```

-When the checkbox is checked we hide the billing address and ensure screen readers know to ignore the fields.
-When it is unchecked we show the billing address.

-You'll also notice that the billing address form looks and functions exactly the same as the delivery address.
+The billing address fields looks and functions exactly the same as the delivery address fields.
 This is important.
-In using the same pattern in multiple places, not only do we get to reuse the same solutions in the same way, but users become familiar with them too.
+In using the same pattern in multiple places, we improve the familiarity of the interface requiring less effort on the part of the user.

-Familiarity is an important UX principle because familiar is easy and requires less effort from the user.

-## Check Details Page
+## Check and confirm

+You may be wondering why we even have this page.
+It's an extra page, an extra click and after all we're trying to get users to purchase.
+We've discussed several times already about the importance of removing fields to remove friction.

+But we've also seen that adding an extra question can, on occasion, help the user, as was the case with the billing address checkbox.
+The same principles apply for this page.

+...

 What it looks like:

 ![Check details](./images/?.png)

-You may be wondering why we even have this page.
-It's an extra page, an extra click and afterall we're trying to get users to buy stuff!

 TODO: BUTTON TEXT Don't mislead etc.